theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-1.md

 First, let's quickly go over the concept here.

 Hugo needs a content file in order to acknowledge a page in its content system.
 But it's not true for every page.
-Your homepage doesn't need one, neither does your paginated sections or (and that's where it gets interesting) your taxonomy terms.
+Your homepage doesn't need one, neither does your paginated sections or (and this is where it gets interesting) your taxonomy terms.

-Whenever you have a taxonomy in your project, like `tags` or `categories`, whose terms are added to pages, Hugo will produce a page for each of those terms.
+Whenever you have a taxonomy in yo  ur project, like `tags` or `categories`, whose terms are added to pages, Hugo will produce a page for each of those terms.

 Let's imagine we have a `monsters` taxonomy in our project with only one post using it: